Why Does Thailand Have So Many Elephants?

 The previous two sections have only scratched the surface of the cultural and historical importance of elephants in Thailand, but they are still a helpful introduction.

-More importantly, they underline why visitors to our country must make responsible, informed decisions when choosing to interact with elephants.
+More importantly, they underline the importance of making responsible, informed decisions when choosing elephant activities.

 Elderly woman watching elephant

-Elephants are synonymous with Thailand, so it’s completely understandable why you would want to interact with them on your trip here.
+Elephants are synonymous with Thailand, so it’s completely understandable why you would want to see them on your trip here.

 Our site covers 48,000 square metres (30 rai) and is set in a lush jungle.

-This means our elephants can live in their natural habitat, and they have all the space needed to satisfy their natural instinct to roam.
+This means our elephants have all the space they need to satisfy their natural instinct to roam.

 We also have some of the biggest overnight elephant shelters in Phuket.
 Our rescued animals sleep in a generous space of 20m x 10m with soft soil to sleep on, food, and water.